Powell Crosley Jr. (1886-1961) graduated from the Ohio Military

 The Crosley Pavilion at the 1939 World's Fair in New York showcased the full line of Crosley products, washers, ironers, stoves, clocks, etc. They also displayed the Xervac (see below), and the Reado-newspapers printed in your home by your radio!, and Dumont televisions.
 Daily broadcasts from WLW were also heard.
 The postcard above also shows the Crosley car that was introduced by a parade through New York.
 Free rides were given on a closed track behind the Crosley Building.
 New York Mayor LaGuardia was fascinated and rode the automobile many times.

 The ads and articles above and below show how diversified Crosley was.
-The item below was built in 1936 by Crosley and was the largest radio receiver in the world at that time.
+Other items produced by Crosley were Crosley Stoves, washing machines, record players, space heaters, ironing boards, and the first refrigerator with shelves in the door, the Shelvador (1933.)
+The item shown below was built in 1936 by Crosley and was the largest radio receiver in the world at that time.
 Crosley built it in response to the Zenith Stratosphere which had been introduced, the previous year, as the world's largest radio.
 Powel Crosley stated, "It is fitting that the owner of the world's most powerful radio station make the world's greatest radio receiver."

 The early beginnings of facsimile reproduction was begun in the late 30s.
 Crosley was licensed to manufacture receiving equipment that were used to capture radio signals transmitted after the station went off the air around 12;30 at night.
 There were 13 stations around the country that were equipped to transmit pictures using this method (called the Finch system).
 WLW continued radio FAX broadcasts into the early part of WWII.
 Powel read his Reado strip every morning for the latest news.